ema4hhh/AiVirtualMouse/README.md

-# IaVirtualMouse
+# AiVirtualMouse
-Ia that can control de mouse with your webcam and hands
+Artificial inteligence that can control de mouse with your webcam and hands